MakieOrg/Makie.jl/docs/src/animation.md

 To create an animation you need to use the [`record`](@ref) function.

-First you create a `Scene`.
-Next, you pass a function that modifies this scene frame-by-frame to `record`.
+First you create a `Figure`.
+Next, you pass a function that modifies this figure frame-by-frame to `record`.
-Any changes you make to the scene or its plots will appear in the final animation.
+Any changes you make to the figure or its plots will appear in the final animation.
 You also need to pass an iterable which has as many elements as you want frames in your animation.
 The function that you pass as the first argument is called with each element from this iterator over the course of the animation.